Office of Inspector General

 Investigations and Forensic Audits

 Investigations & Forensic audits are conducted based on receipt of allegations regarding fraud, waste, abuse, financial mismanagement and/or conflicts of interest.
 Complaints may be filed by anyone, via the OIG’s confidential fraud hotline and/or email; involving the areas of Theft, Payroll Fraud, Contractor Fraud, Vendor Fraud, Ethics Violations, Financial Mismanagement, Unauthorized Employment, or Misappropriation of District assets.
-As result of OIG investigations, District employees found to have engaged in wrongdoing are referred for internal discipline and/or prosecution.
+As a result of OIG investigations, District employees found to have engaged in wrongdoing are referred for internal discipline and/or prosecution.

 School Board policy 1270 provides for the Inspector General to receive and consider complaints that fall within the OIG's investigative jurisdiction.
 Once a determination is made to initiate an investigation or forensic audit, the OIG conducts its investigation in compliance with the Quality Standards for Investigations, Principles, and Standards for Offices of Inspector General, promulgated by the Association of Inspectors General.